Den-is-me/create_hadoop_cluster/README.md

 - [Cross-Correlation](#cross-correlation)
 ## Word Count
 This standard job counts how many times each word appears in a text.
-First of all, I have created a python for mapper and reducer in hadoop-streaming:
+First of all, I have created a python files for mapper and reducer in hadoop-streaming:

 **MapCount.py**
 ```python